mwbowers/mwbowers.github.io/reference/datagate/datagate-common/access-mode.md

 ---
 title: AccessMode enum
-description: Specifies the access mode for a data operation.
+description: "Specifies the access mode for a data operation. "
+last_modified_at: 2024-06-26T20:26:58Z
 ---

 Specifies the access mode for a data operation.